Mcgmwd1901/1701QCA-Assessment1/experiments/experiments.md

 In this experiment, something new to me was or something I learned was how easy it was to put the pins/wires into the wrong slot making the whole experiment not work.

-This experiment could be the basis of a real world application such as a doop opening system such a elivators and other buildings such as hospitals.
+This experiment could be the basis of a real world application such as a doop opening system such a elevators and other buildings such as hospitals to help with floors, or in the hospital case to say if the room is being used or is a paitent need help.

 ### Dimming An LED Using A Potentiometer Experiment 3 ###